ambujsahu81/Notes/README.md

 # Notes

-This repository contains notes I took when reading IT-related articles.
+This repository contains small collection usefull notes.

 It is primarly intended for my own usage.